Outdoor Winter Safety Tips

 Prepare for your winter outing by studying a map of the area well before you lace up your boots.
 Even if you’re just hitting Lester Park to do some evening cross-country skiing after work… know the area in case you need to get out quick.
 If you’re exploring a new area, bring maps with you and take a compass.

-Bonus points for knowing how to use that compass!
+Bonus points for knowing how to use your compass!

 While you study your maps you should make note of an appropriate compass bearing that will get you back to your starting point or to the nearest road or structure.
 I call these locations “outs” and they can be critical in case of emergency or if you lose your way.
 These are locations where you can find your vehicle or locate other people to help get you back to civilization.